JohnsonJiang1996/AdvAttack_LLM4TS/README.md

-# 🔒 Adversarial Attack on LLM4TS🚀
+# 🔒 (AISTST'25) Adversarial Vulnerabilities in LLM4TS📈

-Welcome to the **Adversarial Attack on LLM4TS** repository!
+Welcome to the **Adversarial Vulnerabilities in LLM4TS** repository!
 This repository contains the official code implementation for the paper [Adversarial Vulnerabilities in Large Language Models for Time Series Forecasting](https://arxiv.org/abs/2412.08099).
 Dive into the fascinating world of Large Language Models (LLMs) and their application in time series forecasting as we explore their capabilities, limitations, and the vulnerabilities exposed by adversarial attacks.

 🌐 Project Page is also available [here](https://fuqliu.github.io/attack-llm4ts/).